Morshed-17/event-management/README.md

 - **Sign in and register options :**  Users can *sign in and register using their email*.
 Also there is a option for *Google Sign In*.
 - **Secured pages :** Non logged  users can not visit certain pages.

-- **Scrolling Animations :** When user scroll down they will see some cool animations.
+- **Scrolling Animations :** When user scrolls down they will see some cool animations.